 Other Defibrillator Training Resources

-You can watch our Powerheart G5 Training video and download the Cardiac Science DRSABCD Infographic to hang on the wall or place in the emergency response manual at work.
+We have a range of training resources for our defibrillators.
+View all our resources here.
+You can download our DRSABCD infographic to hang on the wall or place in the emergency response manual at work.

 DRSABCD is an acronym/mnemonic taught on first aid courses to help you have an action plan on how to respond in a medical emergency.
 It >stands for Danger, Response, Send for help, Airway, Breathing, Cardiopulmonary resuscitation (CPR) and Defibrillation.
 If you haven’t already, make sure you do a CPR course – it could mean the vital difference between life and death.
 Knowing how to respond to the DRSABCD way means you can help keep a person breathing, reduce their pain or help them survive until an ambulance arrives.